dtcarls/fantasy_football_chat_bot/README.md

 ### Environment Variables

 - BOT_ID: This is your Bot ID from the GroupMe developers page (REQUIRED IF USING GROUPME)
-- WEBHOOK_URL: This is your Webhook URL from the Slack App page (REQUIRED IF USING SLACK)
+- SLACK_WEBHOOK_URL: This is your Webhook URL from the Slack App page (REQUIRED IF USING SLACK)
+- DISCORD_WEBHOOK_URL: This is your Webhook URL from the Discord Settings page (REQUIRED IF USING DISCORD)
 - LEAGUE_ID: This is your ESPN league id (REQUIRED)
-- START_DATE: This is when the bot will start paying attention and sending messages to GroupMe or Slack.
+- START_DATE: This is when the bot will start paying attention and sending messages to your chat.
 (2018-09-05 by default)
-- END_DATE: This is when the bot will stop paying attention and stop sending messages to GroupMe or Slack.
+- END_DATE: This is when the bot will stop paying attention and stop sending messages to your chat.
 (2018-12-26 by default)
 - LEAGUE_YEAR: ESPN League year to look at (2018 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
 - INIT_MSG: The message that the bot will say when it is started (“Hai” by default, can be blank for no message)

 ### Running with Docker

-Use BOT_ID if using Groupme, and WEBHOOK_URL if using Slack (or both to get messages in both places)
+Use BOT_ID if using Groupme, DISCORD_WEBHOOK_URL if using Discord, and SLACK_WEBHOOK_URL if using Slack (or multiple to get messages in multiple places)

 ```bash
 >>> export BOT_ID=[enter your GroupMe Bot ID]